-Hydration packs have largely replaced water bottles in mountain biking because they enable riders to carry more water (typically 2-3 litres rather than the 1.5l of two large bottles).
+Hydration packs have benefits over water bottles because they enable riders to carry more water (typically 2-3 liters rather than the 1.5l of two large bottles).
 A pack allows bringing along more food, tools, clothing and other riding essentials and they can provide a bit of back and spine protection.

-Since then, the number of manufacturers of hydration packs has exploded, and Camelbak's own range has diversified hugely.
-There are minimal packs for mountain bike racing, strapless insulated bladders that fit into regular backpacks, day packs with enough room for food, clothes and spares and scaled down packs for kids.
+Since then, the number of manufacturers of hydration packs has exploded.
+Hydration packs for hiking, running, snowsports, even military exist alongside the cycling-specific bags.
+There are low-profile packs for road use, hip packs for shorter rides, all-day packs with enough room for food, clothes and gear and even pint-size packs for kids.

 Things to look for